emmamumf565/Programming2/README.md

 The dataset contains data on patients (identified by 'personId' numbers 1-100 with age and sex data provided) with information on whether they had experienced a certain factor in the prior year and then some predicted risks of certain diseases.

+The folder 'Data_files' contains the raw data and all manipulated data

 The file 'Data_manipulation.py' contains the initial dataset and the code to transform it into more easily handled data.